mobingi/mobingi-cli/README.md

 This is the first command you need to run to use the other commands.
 To login, run

 ```
-$ mocli login --client-id=foo --client-secret=bar
+$ mobingi-cli login --client-id=foo --client-secret=bar
 ```

-This will create a file `config.yml` under `$HOME/.mocli/` folder that will contain the access token to be used for your subsequent commands, alongside other configuration values.
+This will create a file `config.yml` under `$HOME/.mobingi-cli/` folder that will contain the access token to be used for your subsequent commands, alongside other configuration values.

 ## Stack operations